 How to Correct Errors on Form 1099-MISC

-For errors on electronically filed 1099-MISC forms, you may make corrections using paper forms, using the process described above, unless you have 250 or more corrections to make.
+For electronic filing.
+For errors on electronically filed 1099-MISC forms, you may make corrections using paper forms, using the process described above if you have fewer than 250 corrections.

-If the error is an incorrect taxpayer name or ID number, you must make the correction in a written letter to the IRS.
-The instructions for Form 1099-MISC have details on how to write this letter.
+If the error is an incorrect taxpayer name or ID number, you must send a written letter to the IRS to correct the form.